heimrichhannot/contao-encore-bundle/docs/setup_project.md

 # Project setup

-Setup your project for encore bundle.
+This document describes how to setup your project for the encore bundle.

+## Setup steps

 1. Install Encore bundle via composer